 by Jeff Norcini

 Gibson wasn’t the first to notice frost flowers.
-James Carter, professor emeritus at Illinois State University, who has researched the history and science of frost flowers, noted that these beautiful ice formations were seen much earlier in the 1800s on several species, including white crownbeard (Verbesina virginica), which seems to be the most common frost flower species.
+James Carter, professor emeritus at Illinois State University, who has researched the history and science of frost flowers, noted that these beautiful ice formations were seen much earlier in the 1800s on several species, including White crownbeard (Verbesina virginica), which seems to be the most common frost flower species.
 He also noted a report of frost flowers on dying vegetable stems.
-(For more about the history of frost flowers, visit James Carter’s web page, “Ice Ribbons, Ice Flowers, Frost Flowers, or whatever they might be called.”
+(For more about the history of frost flowers, visit James Carter’s web page.)

 When these conditions are met, super-cooled water (unfrozen water below the freezing point) flowing through a rupture in the stem can freeze when it makes contact with tiny frost crystals on the stem’s surface.
 The frost flower grows as the super-cooled water continues to flow through the stem and freezes where the stem and flower meet, pushing the existing ice outward.

 For a detailed, scientific analysis of frost flower formation, read “A Speculative Scenario for Crystallofolia” by Bob Harms.
 To see an ice flower forming, check out this short video clip by Forrest M. Mims III.

 So if you live in an area prone to subfreezing temperatures, consider planting a patch of white crownbeard or other frost flower species in hopes of experiencing some of Mother Nature’s wintry eye candy.
 Seeds can be obtained from the Florida Wildflower Seed and Plant Growers Association.
 Or, choose plants from a Florida Association of Native Nurseries member; visit www.PlantRealFlorida.org to find one near you.

 Jeff Norcini is the owner of OecoHort LLC, a Foundation consultant.